 Depreciable amount for assets is the cost of an asset, or other amount substituted for cost, less its estimated residual value.
+Depreciation on property, plant and equipment of the h) Property, plant and equipment and depreciation (Continued)

-Depreciation on property, plant and equipment of the Company has been provided using the written down value method based on the useful lives specified in Schedule II of the Act.
+Company has been provided using the written down value method based on the useful lives specified in Schedule II of the Act.